WHAT IS SUSTAINABILITY?

 - you might contact your pension funds institute to lear more about the nature of the investments (or let do others do it for you on ww.renten-ohne-risiko.ch)

 Solar panels can be installed on the balcony, on the roof top, and you don't need any government subsidiary anymore to ensure a fast return on investment (typically within eight years).
 Most people still have an old-fashioned image of this technology, not realizing how dramatic PV prices collapsed in the past 10 years.

 As we rent our apartment in a house, we would have to share the electricity produced by solar panels with our neighbors.
 We rather opted for an investment of 5m2 of solar panels on the Friesenberg school roof top from November 2017.

 BUY MORE BIO

 Truly speaking, we have long never paid much attention to organic products, that we thought would be reserved to a portion of a well-thinking social class of green pseudo-activists..
-Perhaps we turned into that category meanwhile, we see it differently.
+Perhaps we turned into that category meanwhile - we see it differently.
 First, organic products are everywhere and not necessarily more expensive then other products.
 Then, we realized during a tour at our local water treatment station (in September 2017) that many of our cosmetic products leave micro-plastic in the water that cannot be not removed by such stations.
 This is tragic but no affordable technology allows it today.
-So we decided to buy our cosmetic products (shower gel, shampoo, also detergents, from the brand Alverde, which are certified by the Natrue organization, which ensures that these products meet high natural and organic cosmetics standards.
+So we decided to buy our cosmetic products (shower gel, shampoo) and also detergents, from Alverde, Everdrop, Better for Less and other brands that meet natural ingredients, low packaging waste and no micro plastic.